Some 700 mourners poured on to Kauaetangohia Marae at Whangaparaoa yesterday for the funeral of Archbishop Brown Turei.

 The Gospel reading for the funeral was Matthew 3: 13-17 – which is the story of the baptism of Jesus, and which speaks of the heavens opening, the Spirit of God descending, and a voice being heard from Heaven.

 Bishop-elect Don Tamihere preached the kauwhau.
-He gave a brief and light-hearted account of Archbishop Brown’s early life – and at each turning point in his story he repeated the refrain from the Gospel reading: “The heavens opened, the Spirit of God descended, and a voice was heard from Heaven.”
+He gave a brief, light-hearted account of Archbishop Brown’s early life – and at each turning point in his story he repeated the refrain from the Gospel reading: “The heavens opened, the Spirit of God descended, and a voice was heard from Heaven.”

 Don also said that it was inevitable that Archbishop Brown’s tangi would be held at Kauaetangohia, because that’s where he’d spent his early childhood, and no matter how high he rose through the ranks, he’d retained a childlike trust.